 The only reasonable explanation for what we see here is that the radiometric dating methods provide faithful estimates of the real ages of the rocks.
 The GPS data are yet another independent confirmation of the validity of radiometric dating.
 The fact that radiometric based dates predicted rates that were confirmed later by another method serve to confirm the former method.

-Technology found in our cell phones has pounded a rather strong nail—among the thousands already there—in the young earth creationist’s coffin.
+Technology similar to that found in our cell phones has pounded a rather strong nail—among the thousands already there—in the young earth creationist’s coffin.

-*I use the world “prove” here in the legal sense in a court of law.
+*I use the words “proof” or “prove” here in the legal sense in a court of law.
 This is evidence that is beyond reasonable doubt.

 Figure 1: ArRajehi, A., McClusky, S., Reilinger, R., Daoud, M., Alchalbi, A., Ergintav, S., … & Kogan, L. (2010).
 Geodetic constraints on present‐day motion of the Arabian Plate: Implications for Red Sea and Gulf of Aden rifting.
 Tectonics,29(3).